You’ve started making candles! How exciting! Here is your step by step guide to making candles with our Simply 100% Soy Wax or the Simply CocoSoy Wax.

 The wax will begin to harden slowly, so do not move or adjust your candle.
 As it begins to harden, you will see the colour lighten within the candle.

-Let the candle cure for 24 hours.
+Let the candle cure for 24 hours to a week.

 Remove your centring devices.
 Trim the wick 6mm above the top of the wax line for cotton wicks and 10mm for wooden wicks.